BiancaStroiu/CV/README.md

 # CV
  This is my personal CV.
  The CV was created using HTML and CSS only.
- Forthe styling I chose something clear with neomorphism touches to the boarders.
+ For the styling I chose a clean style with neomorphism touches to the boarders.